 To help the furnace cope with the cold, I add some insulated window covers over many of the windows, and close the curtains over those, effectively giving me double insulation.
 I leave a few key windows uncovered for the view, and to avoid feeling like I am living in a dark cave.
 They also bring in sunlight which helps in heating the van.

 Keeping cool in the summer is more problematic.
 The AC barely keeps up when the outside temperatures are in the 100F+ range and the van is sitting in direct sun.
 Granted, thats an extreme case, but common out west or down south.
 With the generator humming, the AC on full, I can get the inside temperatures into the mid 70’s, but it does struggle and takes a few hours to get there.
 If I know its going to get that hot, I start it up early to get a jump start.
 I also use the same insulated covers to block the direct sun light helping the overall cooling.

 But for modest climates, both hot or cold, the furnace and AC are definitely up to the task keeping it comfortable inside.

-Moving on to you next destination is also a good move.
+Moving on to you next destination is also a good way to spend a rainy day.
 Why spend a gorgeous day driving when it should be used for outside activities.
 Unless the rain is heavy, it makes a great day to move on to the next destination.

 Just thinking ahead can eliminate the rainy day blues sitting in a small van.
-With that said, I also enjoy a day here or there listening to the rain on the roof, relaxing, reading, working on a fun project, just taking it easy.
+With that said, I also enjoy a day here or there listening to the rain on the roof, relaxing, reading, working on a fun project, or just taking it easy inside.

 The key is to think of ‘living OUT of the van’, vs ‘living IN the van’, creative planning for inclement weather days, and use it for traveling vs camping.
 Most campers will hate a Class B van, but travel and outdoor adventurers tend to love them.